 There are many well known diamonds that became famous for different reasons.
 Most of the famous diamonds are

 coloured diamonds.
-Here are some interesting facts about the most famous
+Here are some interesting facts about ten of the most famous

 One of the most well known diamonds is the Hope Diamond.
 This 45.52 carat steel blue diamond is

 currently on display at the Smithsonian.
 The Hope was originally a rather flat, blocky 110-carat rough.
 The legends